11 Boxer Dog Health Issues Owners Should Know

 Bloat

-Definition: A condition that effects many “large-chested” breeds in which the stomach turns and twists-filling with gas.
+Definition: A condition that effects many “large-chested” breeds in which the stomach twists and turns-filling with gas.
 This will cut off blood supply to vital organs and can result in death.
 Care should be made not to feed Boxers directly after heavy exercise AND not to let them exercise AFTER eating.

 Symptoms: